GSA/open-gsa-redesign/_apidocs/entity-api.md

    * Data completeness (many fields in Beta will display “Currently not available”)
    * Reps and Certs (the Beta version of Reps and Certs section will return no data and an older schema version)
    * Availability and/or functionality of certain parameters
+   * The repsAndCerts section will only be returned in the response if requested via the includeSections parameter, otherwise it will not be returned by default.

 Public and FOUO Entity Details can be accessed from Beta or Alpha via the following version 1 and version 2 endpoints: